Benefits of Microdosing MDMA: What Does the Science Say?

 I grew up in Thunder Bay, Ontario, surrounded by cold lakes, dense forests, and people who look out for one another.
 That setting, with its mixture of beauty and isolation, quietly taught me how easily a person can feel both connected and alone.
 When I began practicing medicine, those early lessons stayed with me.
 I still remember a patient – let’s call him Jake – who had tried every antidepressant in the textbook.
 You might know how it goes: one medication, then another, each one bringing side-effects but no lasting relief.
 Jake told me, “Doc, I’ve started to feel like I’m made of Teflon.
 Nothing sticks.”

 Cases like his pushed me to look beyond standard algorithms.
 In 2019 I established Bay and Algoma Health Centre, a walk-in and addiction-medicine clinic.
-That same year I founded Field Trip Health so that people like Jake could experience novel treatments – in particular Ketamine-Assisted Psychotherapy (KAP) – inside spaces that feel more like wellness retreats than sterile hospital rooms.
-The response you and others have given us over the past few years has been humbling: thousands of people across Canada have walked through our doors hoping for transformation, and many have found it.
+That same year I founded Field Trip Health so that people like Jake could explore novel treatments – in particular Ketamine-Assisted Psychotherapy (KAP) inside spaces that feel more like wellness retreats than sterile hospital rooms.
+The response you and others have given us over the past few years has been humbling: thousands of people across Canada have walked through our doors hoping for transformation, and many have described meaningful shifts in their lives.

 What Exactly Is MDMA?

 MDMA is a synthetic compound that German pharmaceutical company Merck first created in 1912.
 Pharmacologically, MDMA causes a surge of serotonin, norepinephrine, and dopamine – the very neurotransmitters that shape mood, alertness, and reward.
 It also boosts oxytocin, a hormone tied to trust and social bonding, while dialing down fear circuits in the amygdala.
-When you take a therapeutic dose (usually 75-125 mg in adults) inside a safe clinical setting, those combined effects create what many patients describe as “eight hours of feeling both brave and gentle at the same time.”
-In the hands of trained therapists, that window allows you to revisit traumatic memories without drowning in them.
+In clinical research settings, when adults receive doses in the 75–125 mg range inside a safe, supervised clinical environment, those combined effects can create what many participants describe as “eight hours of feeling both brave and gentle at the same time.”
+In those research settings, trained therapists use that window to help people revisit traumatic memories without drowning in them.

-Microdosing MDMA, by contrast, involves taking one-tenth to one-twentieth of a standard dose – so perhaps 5-15 mg – and repeating that tiny amount every few days for weeks or months.
-The idea is that such sub-perceptual dosing could nudge brain chemistry just enough to brighten mood or sharpen focus while avoiding noticeable intoxication, cardiovascular spikes, or emotional swings.
+Microdosing MDMA, by contrast, is typically described as taking one-tenth to one-twentieth of a standard dose – so perhaps 5-15 mg – and repeating that tiny amount every few days for weeks or months.
+The idea, in theory, is that such sub-perceptual dosing could nudge brain chemistry just enough to brighten mood or sharpen focus while avoiding noticeable intoxication, cardiovascular spikes, or emotional swings, but this has not been established as safe or effective in clinical trials.
 If you’ve seen friends microdose psilocybin or LSD, you already know the cultural template.
 People have simply applied the same logic to MDMA.
 The question we need to answer together is whether the logic holds up when subjected to rigorous testing.

 Defining “Microdosing” – Hype vs Reality